Carter Family: Second generation

 In the winter of 1938–39, the Carter Family traveled to Texas, where they had a twice-daily program on the border radio station XERA (later XERF) in Villa Acuña (now Ciudad Acuña, Mexico), across the border from Del Rio, Texas.

-In the 1939–40 season the children of A.P. and Sara (Janette Carter, Joe Carter) and those of Maybelle (Helen Carter, June Carter, Anita Carter) joined the group for radio performances, now in San Antonio, Texas, where the programs were prerecorded and distributed to multiple border radio stations.
+In the 1939–40 season, the children of A.P. and Sara (Janette and Joe Carter) and those of Maybelle (Helen, June, and Anita) joined the group for radio performances, by then in San Antonio, Texas.
+Here the programs were prerecorded and distributed to multiple border radio stations.
 (The children did not, however, perform on the group's records.)
 In the fall of 1942, the Carters moved their program to WBT radio in Charlotte, North Carolina, for a one-year contract.
 They occupied the sunrise slot, with the program airing between 5:15 and 6:15 a.m.

 By 1936, A.P. and Sara's marriage had dissolved.
-Sara married A.P.'s cousin, Coy Bayes, and moved to California, and the group disbanded in 1944.
+After Sara married A.P.'s cousin, Coy Bayes, they moved to California.
+The Carter Family disbanded in 1944.

 Maybelle continued to perform with her daughters Anita Carter, June Carter, and Helen Carter and recorded on 3 labels (RCA Victor, Columbia and Coronet) as "The Carter Sisters and Mother Maybelle" (sometimes billed as "The Carter Sisters" or "Maybelle Carter and the Carter Sisters" or "Mother Maybelle and the Carter Sisters").
 In 1943, Maybelle Carter and her daughters, using the name "the Carter Sisters and Mother Maybelle" had a program on WRNL in Richmond, Virginia.
 Maybelle's brother, Hugh Jack (Doc) Addington Jr., and Carl McConnell, known as the Original Virginia Boys, also played music and sang on the radio show.

-Chet Atkins joined them playing electric guitar in 1949 at WNOX radio in Knoxville, Tennessee and then moved with them in Oct. of 1949 to KWTO radio in Springfield, Missouri.
-Opry management didn't want the Carters to bring Chet with them when they were offered a regular spot on the Grand Ole Opry but Ezra (their father and manager) insisted that Chet come with them as he was a part of their troupe or band now.
-Finally the Opry management agreed and Chet went with them when they were hired by WSM and the Grand Ole Opry with their first day being May 29, 1950.
-Chester worked with them when they did "personals" off and on for 8 years but mostly on the live Grand Ole Opry performances.
+Chet Atkins joined them playing electric guitar in 1949 at WNOX radio in Knoxville, Tennessee.
+He moved with them in October 1949 to KWTO radio in Springfield, Missouri.

+Opry management didn't want the Carters to bring Chet when they were offered a regular spot on the Grand Ole Opry but Ezra Carter (their father and manager) insisted that Chet come with them, as he was a part of their band now.
+Finally the Opry management agreed and Chet went with them when they were hired by WSM and the Grand Ole Opry; their first day was May 29, 1950.
+Chet worked with them when they did "personals" off and on for 8 years, but mostly on the live Grand Ole Opry performances.